att-innovate/firework/README.md

 ssh -L 5900:<ip-address>:5905 <user>@<ip-address> -N
 ```

-It'll ask for the user's password.
+It'll ask for the user's CentOS 7 password.
 Enter the password and it should leave the terminal in a hanging state - this means we've established our SSH tunnel and are ready to connect to the VNC server.

 ![alt text](resources/images/ssh-tunnel.png)

-3. Click *Connect* in the VNC Viewer client and you should see the following warning, which we can now safely ignore.
+3. Click **Connect** in the VNC Viewer client and you should see the following warning, which we can now safely ignore.

 ![atl text](resources/images/unencrypted-warning.png)

-4. Click *Continue*.
-Enter the passowrd you set up for the VNC server and click *OK*.
+4. Click **Continue**.
+Enter the passowrd you set up for the VNC server and click **OK**.

 ![alt text](resources/images/vnc-password.png)

 5. Congratulations!
 We just established our first remote desktop session with the CentOS 7 server!
-If you hover your curser above the top middle of the window, a menu will appear.
+If you hover your curser above the top-middle of the window, a menu will appear.
 Click on the icon in the middle to enter *Full screen mode*.
-If you set up the `-geometry` option correctly, it should take up your entire screen.
+If you set the `-geometry` option with your screen's resolution, it should take up entire screen.
 Click on this icon again to exit *Full screen mode*.

 ![alt text](resources/images/desktop.png)

-Leave the connected VNC client session open.
-This is now our main point of contact with the remote server, and we'll use it to first install and then use Quartus Prime and other EDA tools to design our FPGA peripheral hardware.
+Leave the VNC client session open; this is now our main way to interact with the remote server.
+We'll use it to first install and then use the EDA tools to design our FPGA peripheral hardware.

 #### Installing Altera's EDA tools
 To reiterate, some <a href="https://en.wikipedia.org/wiki/Electronic_design_automation">EDA tools</a> are free and some aren't.
 Some have free versions with limited features but may be all you need.
 Although I used non-free tools that required a license (and I'll show you how to set up that license), I recommend using free versions where you can.
 You may even consider choosing a development board based on the free-ness of the toolchain necessary for compiling designs for that board.